LuckySalmon/JackofAllTrades/README.md

 * Graphics and rendering
 * Completion of the character ragdolls/skeletons
 * Connecting the physics simulation to gameplay
+* GUI improvements
-* Basic GUIs for battles and character management
+* A system and interface for character management
 * An AI for a single player to battle against
 * More options for actions a fighter can take in battle
 * Refinement and expansion of available characters and abilities